Fairy Tail (video game)

 Fairy Tail is a 2020 role-playing video game developed by Gust and published by Koei Tecmo.
 Based on the manga series Fairy Tail by Hiro Mashima, it follows the adventures of Natsu Dragneel and the other members of the titular wizard guild.
-It was released for the Nintendo Switch, PlayStation 4, and Steam in Japan and Europe on July 30, 2020, and in North America a day later.
+It was released for the Nintendo Switch, PlayStation 4, and PC in Japan and Europe on July 30, 2020, and in North America a day later.
 Reviewers praised the game's combat mechanics, but criticized the story as lacking accessibility for those not already familiar with the Fairy Tail franchise.
+A sequel, Fairy Tail 2, was released on December 12, 2024.